Skip to main content

 By Stephen C. Schultz

-To provide an effective answer, it is important to understand the student population at Oxbow.
+To provide an effective answer, it is important to understand the student population at Oxbow Academy.
 Oxbow works with students who have engaged in Problematic Sexual Behavior (PSB).
-This behavior can take many forms and effect students in many different ways.
-The one common factor is that this behavior has affected the student's life or the lives of their family members in a chronically dysfunctional and unhealthy way.
-The students at Oxbow have generally lived a life of secrets and manipulation.
-Their parents don’t trust them and they often feel trapped by the unhealthy family dynamic.
+This behavior can take many forms and affect students in different ways.
+The one common factor is that it has impacted the student’s life—or the lives of their family members—in a chronically dysfunctional and unhealthy way.
+The students at Oxbow have often lived a life of secrets and manipulation.
+Their parents don’t trust them, and they frequently feel trapped in an unhealthy family dynamic.

-Parents and mental health professionals regularly mention they “feel in their gut” there is more going on.
-However, the students swear there is nothing more and continue their manipulative and avoidance behavior.
+Prior to enrolment at Oxbow, parents and mental health professionals regularly mention that they “feel in their gut” something more is going on.
+However, the students insist there is nothing else and continue their manipulative and avoidant behavior.
 Family relationships spiral out of control.
-Often the student is quietly battling the demons of abuse, trauma and addiction.
-Some students demonstrate anxiety, depression and even self harm behavior.
+Often, the student is quietly battling the demons of abuse, trauma, and addiction.
+Some students demonstrate anxiety, depression, and even self-harm behaviors.

-So...why the polygraph?
 Oxbow is not an adjudicated program and has no ties to the legal system whatsoever.
 In fact, each student is independently placed by their family.
-Sometimes the funding sources vary, but the families are the ones intervening in their son's behalf.
+While funding sources may vary, it is ultimately the families who intervene on their son’s behalf.

-One of the key factors to any therapeutic positive outcome is honesty.
-There isn’t much healing that will take place if the student is constantly lying or sharing half truths with the clinician.
-The whole idea behind the therapeutic alliance, between the therapist and the student, is to establish an alliance of trust.
-The foundation of trust is honesty...honesty with their therapist...honesty with their family and honesty with themselves.
+One of the key factors in any positive therapeutic outcome is honesty.
+Healing cannot take place if the student is constantly lying or sharing half-truths with the clinician.
+The entire premise of the therapeutic alliance between the therapist and the student is built on trust.
+And the foundation of trust is honesty—honesty with their therapist, honesty with their family, and honesty with themselves.

-The Polygraph is simply a therapeutic tool.
-It allows the therapist to assume the role of “advocate” with the student.
-The therapist becomes an advocate with the student to help them pass the polygraph.
-This also allows the therapist to assist the student in developing a “relationship” with honesty.
-As this situation unfolds, over time, with therapeutic expertise, true healing takes place.
-Families are reunited and students are able to repair relationships.
+The polygraph is simply a therapeutic tool.
+It allows the therapist to assume the role of an advocate for the student, helping them succeed in truthfulness.
+This process enables the therapist to guide the student in developing a genuine relationship with honesty.
+Over time, with therapeutic expertise, true healing takes place.
+Families are reunited, and students can repair relationships.

 Comments